-So here’s what to watch out for:
+Preeclampsia symptoms to watch out for:

-Swelling of the hands, face and eyes in particular.
+Swelling of the hands, face, and eyes in particular.
 Your feet often swell when you’re pregnant but it’s when you’re getting puffy in the face, or if it comes on suddenly, that it’s a bit of a flag.
 Now, let’s be honest, I got ‘puffy’ all over when I was pregnant and could have been cast as Violet Beauregarde in Charlie and the Chocolate Factory so I’m not sure I would have noticed this one.
 Still, it’s a good symptom to watch for.
 If you notice when you press on your skin you still have a dent where your finger was, then hustle to the hospital to get checked out – that’s not a “wait and see” sign.

 Sudden Weight Gain:

 If your body is leaking fluid into your tissue, then your body isn’t getting rid of it so that often translates into a rapid gaining of weight.
 Anything over two pounds a week is something to make note of.
-(Again, this from the woman who gained 5 pounds in a week although, I think I was retaining Dairy Queen and not fluid.)
+(Again, this is from the woman who gained 5 pounds in a week although, I think I was retaining Dairy Queen and not fluid.)

 Nausea or vomiting: